martindb/mpcnc_posts_processor/README.md

   Defaults to **true**.

 **toolChangeDisableZStepper**
-  Disable Z stepper when when change a tool.
+  Disable Z stepper when change a tool.
   Defaults to **false**.

 ## Z Probe